AkoviMensah/AkoviMensah/README.md

 - 🔭 I’m currently working at **Infosys**
 - 🌱 I’m currently learning **React**
 - 👯 I’m looking to collaborate on open source/commercial projects
-- 🤔 I’m looking for help to learn about advanced React concepts
+- 🤔 I’m looking for help to learn about Microservices
 - 💬 Ask me about **Web Api**
 - ⚡ Fun fact about me, I can speak in 5 languages